claytonketner/CSCI200_FactorySim/Data-Classes.md

       * getPartsName() – return the name of the part
       * getPartsNumber() – return the number of the part
       * getPartsDescription() – return the description of the part
-      * deletePart() – delete this kind of part and delete this kind part from the arrayList
+      * deletePart() – delete this kind of part and delete this kind of part from the ArrayList

 ***